sidneycadot/python-usbtmc/windows/README.md

 Getting libusb for Microsoft Windows
 ------------------------------------

-The Windows version of libusb 1.0 can be downloaded from https://libusb.info/.
+The Windows version of libusb-1.0 can be downloaded from https://libusb.info/.
 Go to the "Downloads" section, and click "Latest Windows Binaries".
-This will download a compressed file containing no less than 12 (!) versions of the libusb v1.0 DLL: compiled by six different compiler, for both 32-bits and 64-bits targets.
+This will download a compressed file containing no less than 12 (!) versions of the libusb v1.0 DLL: compiled by six different compilers, for both 32-bits and 64-bits targets.

 We'll be using the 64-bit version compiled with MinGW64: